gglouser/gglouser.github.io/gis/_posts/2020-07-02-bird_release_details.md

 US Fish & Wildlife Service (USFWS) boundary data was retrieved from [USFWS Geospatial Services](https://www.fws.gov/gis/data/CadastralDB/links_cadastral.html).
 This data set includes features showing the boundaries of NWRs.

 California Department of Fish and Wildlife (CDFW) owned and operated lands data was retrieved from the [CDFW GIS Clearinghouse](https://wildlife.ca.gov/Data/GIS/Clearinghouse).
-This data includes features showing the boundaries of state wildlife areas and ecological reserves.
+This data includes features showing the boundaries of state wildlife areas and ecological reserves, and includes a field that indicates whether the area is open to public access.

 ### Drive-Time Areas

-Drive-time area polygon features were generated using [openrouteservice](https://maps.openrouteservice.org/).
-We don't need a lot of precision here, so I used just two: a 30-minute area and a 60-minute area.
+Drive-time area polygon features, also known as *isochrones*, were generated using [openrouteservice](https://maps.openrouteservice.org/).
 Openrouteservice exports the features as GeoJSON, and I used QGIS to convert them to a shapefile for use in ArcMap.

 ## Suitability Analysis